cherrypy/cherrypy/sphinx/source/basics.rst

    cherrypy.config.update({'server.socket_port': 9090})

-The :mod:`cherrypy.config <cherrypy._cpconfig>` object is a dictionary and the update method merge the passed dictionary into it.
+The :mod:`cherrypy.config <cherrypy._cpconfig>` object is a dictionary and the update method merges the passed dictionary into it.

 You can also pass a file instead (assuming a `server.conf` file):